ConnectEverything/ngs-xacct-guide/README.md

 Tokens are provided to the importing account owner out-of-band of NGS.

 > Note: Both public and private exports may be selectively _revoked_ from a specific importing account through a
 > _revocations_ list.
-Removing an account export grant completely immediately revokes visibility and access for all
+Removing an account export grant immediately revokes visibility and access for all
 > existing imports.

 ## Guide Pre-requisites